 - Save the new tag.
 Triggers for it are not needed.

-Now you need to change the order of the
+Now you need to change the order of the tags, so that the Optimize tag works before Google Analytics.

 Go to the advanced settings of the Analytics tag, tick the box next to "Fire a tag before GA fires," and select the Google Optimize tag from the list.